IliyanGavrilov/Battleships/README.md

 	1. Game Type - 1.
 New game 2.
 Load game from file
 	Game Type = 1:
+		2. Map size - [5 - 20]
-		2. Should player repeat turn after successful hit? - 1.
+        3. Should player repeat turn after successful hit? - 1.
 Yes 2.
 No
-		3. Map size - [5 - 20]
-		4. Amount of ships to place with size 2
-		5. Amount of ships to place with size 3
-		6. Amount of ships to place with size 4
-		7. Amount of ships to place with size 5
-		8. Game mode - 1.
+        4. Game mode - 1.
 Singleplayer 2.
 Multiplayer
             Game mode = 1:
-			9. Bot difficulty - 1.
+                5. Bot difficulty - 1.
 Easy 2.
 Medium 3.
 Hard 4.
 Impossible
             Difficulty != 4:
-				Can bot cheat - 1.
+                6. Can bot cheat - 1.
 Yes 2.
 No

+		7. Amount of ships to place with size 2
+		8. Amount of ships to place with size 3
+		9. Amount of ships to place with size 4
+		10. Amount of ships to place with size 5
     Game Type = 2:
         Enter file name . . .
 	Map Type - 1.
 Custom 2.
 Load from file 3.
 Random